 The final scene of Goldfinger features Sean Connery in his second three-piece suit of the series, a charcoal grey woolen flannel.
 Bond believes he’s on his way to meeting the President of the United States, giving Bond a reason to wear the added formality of a waistcoat.
 A flannel suit is also comfortable for an flight, since it’s both comfortably soft and warm.

-The waistcoat has six buttons with five to button.
-The inside of waistcoat and the sleeves share the same navy and white striped lining.
+The waistcoat has six buttons with five to button, so the bottom button is on the waistcoat’s cutaway and is not designed to fasten.
+The inside of waistcoat and the jacket sleeves share the same navy and white striped lining.

 This suit is very similar to the next suit Bond wears, featured in Thunderball‘s pre-title sequence.
 The Thunderball suit differs most obviously by having a straight bottom to the waistcoat and turn-ups on the trousers.

 It seems that Bond was so excited to meet the President that he lost one of his cufflinks during the trip :)

 By the way, Matt, I always thought that charcoal a very dark grey, and was very similar to black, and thus thought that this suit (and others) was just a dark grey one.
 Can you indicate me a Connery era suit that is made of dark grey, but not charcoal, please ?
 Thanks a lot.

 I was waiting for someone to notice that!
 It seems to be there in every other shot.
 Charcoal can be labelled to any type of dark grey.
 If it’s really close to black, that’s sometimes called oxford grey (which can also be lighter shades of grey).
 The suit on the train in From Russia With Love is what I consider dark grey.
 But I have a pair of trousers about that colour that are labelled charcoal.